 Monty completed his first life’s goal by becoming a US Navy SEAL.
 He was fortunate enough to serve alongside America’s finest in both Operation’s Enduring Freedom and Joint Forge.
 Monty credits SEAL Teams Two and Six, as adding significant tools to his metaphorical toolbox.
-He has twice been awarded the Bronze star with combat Valor designation.
+He has twice been awarded the Bronze Star with combat Valor designation.
 He then did the “most difficult thing” he’d ever done – he left the SEAL Teams voluntarily after serving in the Navy for over 10 years.
 He then transitioned from active duty and joined the ranks of veterans to start a family and changed his focus to the civilian sector.
 Through the years, he has managed a variety of successful programs and contracts as a civilian contractor including supervisor of the Navy’s SEAL Mentorship program and BUD/S Preparatory program.
 Monty is VetToCEO's first Executive Director, having served in that role from 2017-2019.
 Today, Monty has taken on the critical role of leading our Board of Advisors initiative as we continue to expand the program.